 Chapter 1 General Principles

-3. Except otherwise provided, all readers can avail of the Library’s reader service equipment,
+3. Except otherwise provided, all readers shall have equal, free-of-charge access to the Library’s reader service equipment, facility and library collections.

 Chapter 2 Library Card Application

-4. Readers shall present library cards for entry to the reading area and for access to
+4. Readers shall present library cards of the Library for entry to the reading area and for access to the library collections.

 5. Those who meet any of the following requirements may apply for a library card: